 I regularly teach Introduction to Philosophy and upper-division courses aimed at majors, including Philosophy of Mind, Philosophy of Language, and Epistemology.
-In addition, I teach a range of graduate seminars.
+In addition, I teach a range of undergraduate and graduate seminars.
 Here are some recent topics they have covered.

 Art and Anti-Art (Spring 2019)

 Art, it’s been argued, ended sometime in the 20th century.
 Understanding this provocative claim requires bringing into focus the structure of modernist art and the narrative to which it belongs.
 While the impulse to test, extend, and subvert art’s boundaries is inherent to modernism itself, many contemporary artistic practices, from Dada onwards, have also explicitly positioned themselves as “non-art” or “anti-art”.
 Anti-art thrives on negation, actively resists classification, and stubbornly eludes judgment.
 It has manifested in the collapse of traditional distinctions between established arts such as painting, sculpture, and photography, as well as the proliferation of new and hybrid art forms (collage and readymades, installations, happenings, film and video).
 In this seminar, we will investigate the various permutations of anti-art and consider how it forces us to rethink our conceptions of objecthood, materiality, and medium.
 We will also discuss whether there are cogent critical standards by which it might be assessed.
 The aim of the course is to understand how some of the core theoretical pillars of modernist art came to be disassembled, and to better conceptualize contemporary art as a coherent phenomenon–to construct the narrative frames and theoretical tools needed for understanding the present.